JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Inherent Bias

 In this paper, we also study the inherent biases that influence the reliability of fine-tuned LLM judges through reliability metrics and visualizations.

 \myparagraph{Position Bias.} Position bias means that the LLM judges prefer answers in a certain position and it widely exists in natural language processing tasks~\citep{ko2020look1st, wang2018position_bias} and decision-making of humans~\citep{blunch1984human_position_bias, raghubir2006human_decision_making}.
-The powerful LLMs, ChatGPT and GPT-4, also face this challenge when working as judges~\citep{wang2023pandalm, zheng2023chatbot-arena}.
+The powerful LLMs, ChatGPT and GPT-4, also face this challenge when working as judges~\citep{wang2023pandalm, zheng2023chatbot-arena, li2023split}.
 As the qualitative and quantitative results shown in Fig.~\ref{fig: position_bias} and Table~\ref{tab: swap_aug}, \name{} also faces the position bias and prefers the first answer when swapping the positions of answers.

-\myparagraph{Knowledge Bias.} Knowledge bias arises when the pre-trained data lacks the knowledge of some seed tasks or induces possibly undesirable knowledge~\citep{ko2020look1st} that could degenerate the generative capabilities of LLMs.
+\myparagraph{Knowledge Bias.} Knowledge bias arises when the pre-trained data lacks the knowledge of some seed tasks or induces possibly undesirable knowledge~\citep{ko2020look1st, zheng2023chatbot-arena} that could degenerate the generative capabilities of LLMs.
 Fig.~\ref{fig: knowledge_bias} provides an example that LLM judges can not give correct judgments to open-ended tasks if they lack related truth.

 \myparagraph{Format Bias.} Researchers expect that the judge model can make judgments based on pre-trained knowledge when the reference is not available and can make judgments following the reference when it is available.
-However, our experiments revealed that judge models have a specific preference for the fine-tuning format whether with references or not.
+However, our experiments revealed that judge models fine-tuned without reference perform poorly in judging with reference, and vice versa, as shown in Fig.~\ref{fig: mismatch_wo}, Fig.~\ref{fig: mismatch_w}, and Table~\ref{tab: ref_drop}.
+We hypothesize fine-tuning with references encourages the judge model to make judgments based on external knowledge and fine-tuning without references pushes the judge model to make judgments through its pre-trained knowledge.
 We name the situation that a judge fine-tuned without reference but validated with reference as a mismatched format, and vice versa.
-As shown in Fig.~\ref{fig: mismatch_wo}, Fig.~\ref{fig: mismatch_w}, and Table~\ref{tab: ref_drop} the judge models perform badly in mismatched formats.
-We hypothesize that the reason for format bias is that judge models are overfitting with the fixed fine-tuned template format.
+Such a format bias limits the further generalization of the judge model in other domains.